Marquette University Student Media: History

 Marquette University Student Media traces its roots back to 1904, when the Marquette Journal, the student-produced magazine, was first published.
 Since then, four additional outlets have opened: the Marquette Tribune in 1916, Marquette Radio in the 1960s, Marquette University Television in 1976.

 The Marquette Wire was formed in 2014, the first time in the school's history that individual publication and broadcast outlets have united under one parent organization.

 They have produced publications in both CMYK and black and white.

 Staff

 Each outlet of the Marquette Wire is headed by an undergraduate student.
 The College of Communication posts applications and hold interviews at the end of each academic year, during which the directors of the outlets are selected for the next academic year.
 The Wire's executive director and managers are hired by the school's Board of Student Media, while the rest of positions are filled internally.
-The Director of Student Media, Gerry Ahern, is the faculty representative for the organization.
+Patrick Johnson is the Director of Student Media and faculty in the College of Communication.